 When most people think of mid-century modern furniture, they think of Charles and Ray Eames, the husband-and-wife duo whose goal was to create comfortable chairs that were affordable.
-They created such iconic pieces as the DCW chairs and their style is recognised by its moulded plywood or plastic construction and use of vibrant colour.
+They created such iconic pieces as the DCW chairs and their style is recognized by its molded plywood or plastic construction and use of vibrant color.

 Danish designer Arne Jacobsen was another architect who moved into furniture design, and in designing the SAS Royal Hotel in Copenhagen and every detail inside, introduced the world to his futuristic-looking Egg chair and footstool in 1958.
 The Swan and Ant chairs followed and have been staples in homes, hotels and commercial spaces ever since.

 Mid-century modern furniture is appealing to the masses mainly due to its versatility and ability to marry form with function.
-“Perfectly balancing comfort, style and functionality has been key to maintaining mid-century design’s popularity,” says Elena Paparozzi, Senior Furniture & Brands Buyer at Heal’s.
+'Perfectly balancing comfort, style and functionality have been key to maintaining mid-century design’s popularity,' says Elena Paparozzi, Senior Furniture & Brands Buyer at Heal’s.

-That mid-century modern furniture is easy to find and available at all price points is also testament to its popularity.
-Whether you want original, vintage pieces from the likes of Eames, Ercol and Arne Jacobsen, genuine modern-day articles from approved retailers, replicas or new takes on original designs, they’re easy to come by (see below).
+That mid-century modern furniture is easy to find and available at all price points is also a testament to its popularity.
+Whether you want original, vintage pieces from the likes of Eames, Ercol, and Arne Jacobsen, genuine modern-day articles from approved retailers, replicas, or new takes on original designs, they’re easy to come by.

 What wood is used for mid-century modern furniture?

 The wood most synonymous with mid-century modern furniture is teak.
-Rich, dark, durable and recognised as a sign of quality, teak paired well with the bold colours associated with the era and was often used for tables, desks and storage.
+Rich, dark, durable, and recognized as a sign of quality, teak paired well with the bold colors associated with the era and was often used for tables, desks, and storage.

 Oak was another commonly used wood and, like teak, is strong and durable.
-Its paler colour makes it feel slightly less overbearing than teak, and as a result it works better with the paler, cooler shades of mid-century modern design.
+Its paler color makes it feel slightly less overbearing than teak, and as a result, it works better with the paler, cooler shades of mid-century modern design.